Artificial Intelligence Risk Framework Development for New Zealand

 Treaty Obligations Add Unique Complexity

-AI systems that process data relating to Maori and Pacific communities carry risk dimensions that do not exist anywhere else.
-Data sovereignty, cultural safety, and Treaty of Waitangi obligations create risk categories that no off-the-shelf framework addresses.
+AI systems that process data relating to Māori and Pacific communities carry risk dimensions that do not exist anywhere else.
+Māori data sovereignty, cultural safety, and Treaty of Waitangi obligations create risk categories that no off-the-shelf framework addresses.
+Te Tiriti o Waitangi demands controls built specifically for Aotearoa, not imported from overseas jurisdictions.

 Multiple Laws, No Unified View